This guitar is named after our 2 year old girl Clara. It turned-out to be a very special, one-off build for 2020 ; A

 The instrument is beautifully played at min.
 20:30 of the clip.

 Tout un Bagage- Version audio- Une production CMAQ / QUB radio

 Coming back to Quebec city came the making of the pickguard or finger-rest for the Clara.

-I had this design in the back of my mind, but never had done anything similar yet.
+I had this pickguar (or finger-rest) design in the back of my mind for long, but never had done anything similar yet.

 Well.....When time came to do it, and the good material to use was found (a block of maple burl), it all went quickly and beyond my expectations.

-A little gold leaf was added to both pickguard and headstock to seal in the project.
+And...
+Voilà!
+A little 23 karats Gold leaf was applied to both pickguard and headstock to seal in the project.